 - IoT enables powerful asset management solutions (power transformers, overhead lines, partial discharges, etc.).

-- IoT could be used in the future for the implementation of decentralized flexibilities (including V1G/V2G).
+- IoT could be used in the future for the implementation of decentralised flexibilities (including V1G/V2G).

 - IoT is an already available and widely used technology.
 Its applications could sharply increase in the future with the development of smart secondary substations and smart Low Voltage (LV) networks.